 If you’re prepared to fly long haul, the world is your oyster – but where is hot in May?

 The Indian Ocean is a great option for beach lovers.
 The Seychelles, Mozambique and Mauritius are all at their best in May with more than eight hours of daily sunshine and temperatures around 29°C. A calm sea means excellent visibility, so it’s a great time of year for diving, snorkelling or simply gazing at the water from the safety of a beach lounger.

 May is also a perfect time to visit the Caribbean – before the hurricane season poses a threat, but after the peak winter season.
 This means you can often get great deals on flights and packages.
-We recommend Barbados, Jamaica, Antigua and the Cayman Islands, all of which promise temperatures around the 30°C mark.
+We recommend Barbados, Jamaica, Antigua, Anguilla and the Cayman Islands, all of which promise temperatures around the 30°C mark.
 Check out our guide to holidays in the Caribbean for more inspiration, or see more detailed information on Caribbean weather in May.

 Bermuda can be surprisingly chilly and damp in the depths of winter but May is perfect, with long sunny days, brilliant blue skies and pristine pink beaches.
 It’s a charming place where you can indulge and unwind, and still get afternoon tea at 4pm.
 Our recommended hotels include Cambridge Beaches and – for those on more of a budget – Grotto Bay Resort.

 Heading east to Asia, Bali offers temperatures in the 30s but without the heavy rainfall found in some months.
 Thailand is also a good choice, providing you stick to the Gulf Coast – so Koh Samui would be a better option than Phuket.
 The beaches are wonderful, of course, and Thailand remains remarkably cheap in terms of food, drink, excursions and spa treatments.